0

 High-resolution analysis of coronal flare loops

 On 8 August 2024, the sun released a massive GOES-class X1.3 solar flare.
-During our flare campaign, we captured the decay phase of this flare under excellent seeing conditions, revealing Hα images of highly structured flare ribbons, a top-down view of coronal rain, and the smallest post-reconnection flare loops ever observed - by any telescope.
+During our cycle 2 DKIST flare campaign, we observed the decay phase of this flare under excellent seeing conditions, revealing Hα images of highly structured flare ribbons, a top-down view of coronal rain, and the smallest post-reconnection flare loops ever observed — by any telescope.

 Read the study (Tamburri et al. 2025) here…